 How to Protect Your Domain

 One way to protect your domain is by employing DMARC authentication.
-Adding a DMARC record to your domain’s DNS and setting the “reject” policy creates a barrier that stops any emails that are masked to look like they were sent from your organization from arriving in the recipient’s inbox, therefore, keeping your domain is safe.
+Adding a DMARC record to your domain’s DNS and setting the “reject” policy creates a barrier that stops any emails that are masked to look like they were sent from your organization from arriving in the recipient’s inbox, therefore, keeping your domain safe.

-The DMARC Analytics tool from GlockApps lets you create a DMARC record to protect your domain.
+The DMARC Analyzer tool from GlockApps lets you create a DMARC record to protect your domain.
 After publishing the DMARC record in DNS, you will receive full access to reports about how your sent messages all pass SPF, DKIM, and DMARC authentication.
 Furthermore, you will be able to monitor the sources that are sending emails on your behalf in real-time.
 A sudden increase in email messages sent from an unknown source on behalf of your domain is a telltale sign that your business is being spoofed.